 While no program is guaranteed protection during these days of fiscal austerity, the U.S. Navy’s Littoral Combat Ship (LCS) acquisition plans are as safe as any other from substantial cuts, says Vice Adm.
 Richard Hunt, director of Navy staff and the head of the special LCS Council of service admirals.
 The current program calls for the Navy to buy an overall fleet of 55 ships, now roughly split between the LCS-1 USS Freedom class built by a team led by Lockheed Martin and the LCS-2 ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "LCS Well Anchored In Budget Storm, Council Head Says".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "LCS Well Anchored In Budget Storm, Council Head Says".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.